haelyons/haelyons.github.io/_articles/entropy-cleric-post.md

 ## Spicey™ Note Generator
 The algorithm itself is remarkably simple, requiring:
 – A toggle to enable generation
-– A toggle to enable the pre-selected chords to change every minute – A tempo value (default 300 BPM) and selected notes on the MIDI keyboard (top right).
+– A toggle to enable the pre-selected chords that change every minute – A tempo value (default 300 BPM) and selected notes on the MIDI keyboard (top right).

 The processes that guide the generation process can be divided into 4 sections: tempo, velocity, note selection and selected keys.
 The use of multiple oscillators is what allows polyphony within this algorithm.